 - Disabled parents, including invisible disabilities.
 However I do not know sign language and I am disabled myself, so if I feel I may need additional support or that I am unable to support, I will signpost appropriately and with your consent.

 - Asylum seeker, refugee and migrant parents.

-- Working class and underclass parents, including homeless parents.
+- Working class and underclass parents, including homeless parents and people on benefits.

 - People with no recourse to public funds.

 I also take a limited number of bookings for financially and otherwise privileged people paying full or mid cost to help subsidise spaces for marginalised people to access doula support.